 Yes, all Chinese acupuncture needles are sterilized and one-time use only.
 They are typically stainless steel but can also be made from gold.

 How deep do the needles go?

 Needles are inserted at varying depths and angles depending on the location of the body and the desired treatment effect.

 What should I expect when I come for an appointment?

 Much like any other Calgary acupuncture clinic, your initial intake appointment at Integrative Health Centre will include a discussion with the doctor so they understand the imbalances you are feeling.
 After, the doctor will examine you, take your pulse and look at your tongue.
 The doctor will then administer the appropriate treatment they feel is most appropriate.

 How many treatments would I need until I see results?

-The length of time the illness/concern has been with the patient will determine how many acupuncture treatments will be needed.
-Generally, chronic conditions will need at least 10 to notice significant improvements.
-Acute conditions may notice a difference after the first or second.
+The number of acupuncture treatments needed is determined by the length of time the patient has had the illness or concern.
+Generally, chronic conditions need at least 10 to notice significant improvements.
+Acute conditions may notice a difference after the first or second appointment.

-Many patients feel relaxed and a little drowsy.
-However, in some cases patients have noticed a burst of energy.
+Many patients feel relaxed and slightly drowsy.
+In some cases, however, patients notice a burst of energy.

-Wear comfortable clothes and make sure you have eaten something prior to your visit.
-Having a treatment on an empty stomach can result in feeling faint or dizzy.
+Wear comfortable clothes and make sure you have eaten something before your visit.
+You may feel faint or dizzy after an acupuncture treatment on an empty stomach.